synox/disposable-mailbox/readme.md

 ## Build it yourself
 Instead of using the files in the `dist` directory you can also build it yourself.
 You must have [npm](https://docs.npmjs.com/cli/install) and [composer](https://getcomposer.org/download/) installed.
+The files are written to the `dist` directory.
+See also `build.sh`.

 Install php dependecies:

     composer install

+Copy backend files:

+    cp -rv src/{backend.php,config.sample.php} dist/

 Install javascript dependencies: